Common questions

 “How will this affect me?”

 At this stage, as we finish exploring the process challenges we share, we almost have a full understanding of what best practice we can adopt.
-From April to July, we'll be able to share what that looks like in practical terms, and invite departmental representatives to help their communities with testing and training.
+From April to July, we'll be able to start sharing what that looks like in practical terms, and invite departmental representatives to help their communities with testing and training.

 Jenny, HR Project Officer